giantdem/Simple_Crypto-ASP/README.md

 ------------

-This web-based application is a simple encryption tool that replaces the Cyrillic letters with other ones from the same alphabet.
+This web app is a simple encryption tool that replaces the Cyrillic letters with other ones from the same alphabet.

 ![](https://github.com/giantdem/Simple_Crypto-ASP/blob/master/RM_screenshots/RM_screenshot1.jpg?raw=true)